followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/Markup Components/dxItem/dxItem.md

 <!--/shortDescription-->

 <!--fullDescription-->
-The **dxItem** markup component is intended to introduce custom markup for each item of a [layout widget](/Documentation/Guide/UI_Widgets/UI_Widget_Categories/Layout_Widgets/).
+The **dxItem** markup component is intended to introduce custom markup for each item of the [Box](/Documentation/ApiReference/UI_Widgets/dxBox/) and [ResponsiveBox](/Documentation/ApiReference/UI_Widgets/dxResponsiveBox/) widgets.
 The template element should be contained in an element representing the required widget.

     <!--HTML-->
     <div id="box">